 About McCarthy + Co

-With more than 30 years of experience, McCarthy + Co. has helped many people to bring successful personal injury claims against negligent third parties.
-We are a family-run business, who pride ourselves on offering honest, impartial, and helpful advice.
+With more than 30 years of experience, McCarthy + Co. has helped many people to bring successful personal injury claims against negligent third parties, including dog bite attack cases.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.